-*If your degree is not in your chosen subject, your A levels in that subject must be grade C/4 or above (grade B/5 or above for Maths).
+*Apart from Science, if your degree is not in your chosen subject, your A levels in that subject must be grade C/4 or above (grade B/5 or above for Maths).
 You will also be offered a Subject Knowledge Enhancement (SKE) programme.

 Although school experience is not an entry requirement, we would advise that this would support your career decision and also give you added knowledge and experience for your interview.
 Trinity Teaching School Alliance can offer school experience within one of the alliance schools.

 We offer a limited number of salaried training places in the shortage subjects – currently maths, physics, physics with maths, chemistry and English.